8base/old-documentation/docs/8base-console/authentication.md

 The logout URL is where a user is sent after logging out.
 Specify them in the Allowed Logout URLs field.
 The default logout URL is http://localhost:3000/ and attempting to log out when no logout URL was provided displays an error.

 ### Your Own Auth0 Account
 There are only a few steps required to set up your Auth0 account on 8base.
-First, navigate to the `Settings > Authentication` of your workspace and create a new *Authentication Profile*.
+First, navigate to the `App Services > Authentication` of your workspace and create a new *Authentication Profile*.
 In the form that appears, select *Your Auth0 Account*.

 All required information is in the settings of your Auth0 account.